This is the only Resources Drilling and Blasting program available in Canada.

 Although students are accepted into a specific program for their first semester, the common first semester allows you to change direction if you find another program or career area is more appealing.
 Once you have successfully completed the common first semester, you can enter the program of your choice in second semester, subject to enrolment capacity.

 Following your first semester, you'll begin to explore specialized training in drilling and blasting.
-As mentioned, you'll spend most of your time in labs or field classes, putting your education to work and refining your skills in our state-of-the-art Drilling and Blasting training centre.
+As mentioned, you'll spend most of your time in labs or field classes, putting your education to work and refining your skills.
 You'll also take part in field assignments in local quarries and job-related activities.
 Practical experience in semester four is subject to a criminal records check as required by field placement site management.

 Is this You?